 Patent attorneys work in a unique space where law, commerce and technology all overlap.
 One of the really engaging aspects of the job is that you actively utilise both your scientific knowledge and your analytical reasoning every day.
 A lot of the job involves solving puzzles of one sort or another, which can require creative thinking and makes the job intellectually very stimulating.
 The variety of work, both in terms of clients and technology, makes being a patent attorney a particularly rewarding career.

 What to find out more?
-Watch our video by Matt Dixon, a partner with the Intellectual Property firm Harrison Goddard Foote, answering the question; what is a patent attorney?
+Watch our video by Matt Dixon, a partner with the Intellectual Property firm HGF, answering the question; what is a patent attorney?